pytask-dev/pytask/docs/source/tutorials/visualizing_the_dag.md

 ```

 For drawing, you better switch to pydot or pygraphviz since the matplotlib backend
 handles shapes with texts poorly.
-Here we use pydot and store the graph as an `.svg`.
+Here we use pydot and store the graph as a `.svg`.

 ```python
 graph = nx.nx_pydot.to_pydot(dag)